franksouza183/Evolvere-Icons/README.md

 3 - When using dark themes, the small icons will be visible by bright outlines.

 4 - When using dark themes, the small icons will be visible by bright outlines.

+5 - Open "preview.svg" in inkscape to see a live preview

 ## Contributions